PKief/angular-events-chatbot/README.md

 - "Danke schön"
 - "Du bist der beste"

+make smalltalk:

+- "Wie geht es dir?"
+- "Wie heißt du?"

+or send smileys:

+- ":)"
+- "xD"
+- "lol"

-For the question where you want to search the locations:
+or where you want to search the locations:

 - "Ich wohne in Karlsruhe"
 - "Karlsruhe"